TrivadisPF/data-mesh-hackathon/documentation/tech/DataHub.md

 For the Sink we can use the REST API of the GMS service, which in the dockerized environment is `http://datahub-gms:8080`.
 To access the Core Dataplatform, you can use the `dataplatform` alias.

+### Kafka

-For example to ingest the metadata of the Kafka, perform:
+To ingest the metadata of the Kafka, perform:

 ```
 source: